dexpetkovic/cv/README.md

 - I have significant CI/CD, AWS and Azure experience from both architectural and development perspective

 ## Professional experience
-* From 07/2019 – present Senior Data Engineer at KPN Technium B.V.
+* From 07/2019 – present Senior Software Developer at KPN Technium B.V.
     * Development of ETL automation framework and platform in Azure, based on Hadoop & Kafka ecosystem, automated by Terraform
     * Development of metadata driven ETL rendering framework with Python, Flask and SQLAlchemy
     * Taking lead in story mapping for migration of on-premise data platform services to Azure